Aidin1999/Optimising-Object-Detection-InceptionV3-vs-YOLOv5l-8x/README.md

 # Optimising Object Detection: InceptionV3 vs YOLOv5/YOLOv8x

 Hi,I’m **Aidin Miralmasi**, a data scientist and AI engineer passionate about computer vision, cloud-based pipelines, and real-world applications of machine learning.
-This project is a hands-on demonstration of how deep learning models behave under different architectures and preprocessing workflows., and this project is focused on evaluating the performance of different object detection models—specifically **InceptionV3** and **YOLOv5/YOLOv8x**—for detecting people in diverse image conditions.
+This project is a hands-on demonstration of how deep learning models behave under different architectures and preprocessing workflows., and this project is focused on evaluating the performance of different object detection models—specifically **InceptionV3** and **YOLOv5/YOLOv8x**  for detecting people in diverse image conditions.

 The objective is to compare classical CNN-based architectures (InceptionV3) against state-of-the-art real-time detectors (YOLOv5/8x) in terms of accuracy, speed, and generalisation, using a consistent and well-augmented dataset.